 Softboxes and LED light panels

-When I started using video lights, good quality LED light panels were way too expensive, so I opted for a pair of softboxes with CFL bulbs.
+When I started using video lights, decent quality LED light panels were too expensive, so I opted for a pair of softboxes with CFL bulbs.
 The main reason I bought them was to have more control over my lighting.
 With artificial lights, you can shot videos whenever the mood takes you.

-If you decide to go with softboxes for your lighting consider getting the type that pop-open like umbrellas in literally seconds.
+If you decide to go with softboxes for your lighting, consider getting the type that pop-open like umbrellas in literally seconds.
 You should also get bulbs that are daylight rated, so even if some daylight comes in through the window you won’t be mixing light of different color temperatures and getting nasty blue or orange color casts.
 Closing your curtains or blinds is another good tip.
 If you let daylight pour in through a window you can’t control the look of your video, which is one of the points of havings a studio.
 So close those curtains or blinds and just use your softboxes.